crashdump/edmgen/README.md

 * `LineLength`: Only select lines based on their length.
 Min and Max can be specified.
 * `LongestLine`: Only select the longest line in the file.
+* `IgnoreLine`: Ignore any line containing a specified string.
 * `Uniq`: Deduplicate content.
 Especially useful during the final `SampleContent` phase.

 Note: All filters are implemented as their own self-contained function, which are easily extensible.
 Implementing your own filter should not require any changes to the core code.